Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Summary and Conclusions

-The present analysis demonstrated that multi-messenger SN observables are an alternative route to constrain the dense matter EOS.
-It is complementary to future planned heavy-ion collider programs FAIR (Facility for Antiproton and Ion Research) at GSI in Darmstadt (Germany) and NICA (Nuclotron Ion Collider) in Dubna (Russia), which aim to probe the QCD phase diagram in the baryon rich regime, however, at somewhat lower isospin asymmetry.
+The present analysis demonstrates that multi-messenger SN observables are an alternative route to constrain the dense matter EOS, with the presence and the intrinsic properties of a nonstandard observable second neutrino burst, around or less than 1s after the onset of neutrino detection.
+It is complementary to future planned heavy-ion collider programs such as FAIR Facility for Antiproton and Ion Research at GSI in Darmstadt (Germany) and NICA (Nuclotron Ion Collider) in Dubna (Russia), which aim to probe the QCD phase diagram in the baryon rich regime, however, at somewhat lower isospin asymmetry.